johnmck95/KettlePal/backend/README.md

 ## Seeds

 - Make a new Seed file with `knex seed:make table_name`, this will be stored in `src/db/seeds`.
+IF THIS SEED FILENAME ALREADY EXISTS, IT WILL OVERWRITE THE FILE!
+You've been warned.

-- Run the seeding with `knex seed:run`
+- You can generically run the seeding with `knex seed:run`, or
+- Run a specific seed file with `knex seed:run --specific=filename.js`
+- Note the table dependencies are ordered as such: Users -> Workouts -> Exercises

 # GraphQL